Dominik Hollý: International career

 In December 2022, Hollý received his first call-up to the Slovakia national football team for prospective players' training camp at NTC Senec.
-He debuted on 5 June 2024 in a friendly match against San Marino, coming on as a substitute to another debutant Tomáš Rigo in the 68th minute of a 4–0 victory in Wiener Neustadt.
+He made his debut on 5 June 2024 in a friendly match against San Marino, coming on as a substitute to another debutant Tomáš Rigo in the 68th minute of a 4–0 victory in Wiener Neustadt.